-TCab Tech was founded in May 2021 in Shanghai, China by Yon Wui Ng, CEO and other engineers.
-The company's goal is to make reliable and zero emission electric vertical takeoff and landing (eVTOL) aircraft for urban air mobility (UAM) aerial on-demand riding sharing for the general public.
-The TCab part of the company's name is an abbreviation for "Time Cab" which means a time-efficient form of air transportation.
-The company foresees using artificial intelligence (AI) to help their aircraft navigate through complex urban air space to ensure safety for all urban air travelers.
-After two rounds of funding earlier in 2021, the company raised nearly $10 million USD.
+TCab Tech was founded in May 2021 in Shanghai, China by Yon Huang Ng, CEO and other engineers.
+The company's goal is to make reliable and zero emission electric vertical takeoff and landing (eVTOL) aircraft for advanced air mobility (AAM) aerial ride-sharing for the general public.
+The meaning of TCab translates to "time taxi" which is the mission of the company to offer affordable and time-efficient air transportation to the general public.
+(Image credits: TCab Tech)

 As of September 2021, according to one website, the population in China has reached 1.398 billion people and the company is counting on customers in China to use their aircraft in an effort to spend less time traveling to work and to gain more free personal time.
 TCab Tech and the entire aviation industry is aware that as low altitude restrictions become more lifted in China, the market for air taxi service should begin to boom.

 The first market the company foresees to be successful with their E20 eVTOL aircraft will be in the tourism industry.
+TCab Tech expects its production aircraft to cost in the seven million yuan or approximately $960,900.00 USD.
 After that, TCab Tech expects their aircraft will be used in the on-demand urban air taxi industry.

-- Windows: Panoramic wrap around windows allowing forward, left, right and top visibility, for spectacular views
+Windows: Panoramic wrap around windows allowing forward, left, right and top visibility, for spectacular views

-- Tail: Conventional fuselage mounted tail
+Tail: Conventional fuselage mounted tail

-- Landing gear: Tricycle fixed wheeled landing gear
+Landing gear: Tricycle fixed wheeled landing gear

-- Safety features: Distributed Electric Propulsion (DEP), provides safety through redundancy for its passengers and/or cargo.
+Safety features: Distributed Electric Propulsion (DEP), provides safety through redundancy for its passengers and/or cargo.
 DEP means having multiple propellers (or ducted fans) and motors on the aircraft so if one or more propellers (ducted fans) or motors fail, the other working propellers (or ducted fans) and motors can safely land the aircraft.